 A lot of people own pets and different pets have different diets.
 Whilst cats and dogs eat almost anything a human would, there are a lot of sensitive pets that require extensive research on their diet.

 Guinea pigs undoubtedly fall in this category and their diet is not very strict, but you should look it up before feeding random foods to your little friend.
 In summary, they are not allowed to eat cooked food, they can eat only raw fruits, and vegetables paired with hay and pellets.
 However, don’t give them too much fruit because they are high in sugar.
 In this article, we are going to talk about courgette in guinea pigs diet.

 First of all, if you are not familiar with this vegetable/fruit it is the British name for zucchini.

 Can guinea pigs eat courgette?
-Yes, they definitely do.
-They are high in vitamin C and calcium.
-Guinea pigs love them just like any other green raw food.
-It is recommended to mix courgette in their salad.
-You can give them courgette almost daily.
+Yes, guinea pigs can eat courgette because this vegetable is high in vitamin C. Guinea pigs really love the taste of courgette.
+It is recommended to mix courgette in with other vegetables and you can give them courgette almost daily.

-Something that guinea pigs might not like about zucchini is the skin.
+Something that guinea pigs might not like about courgette is the skin.
 Some guinea pigs hate the taste of the skin, but there should be no worries about that.
-Wash the zucchini really good before feeding them.
+Wash the courgette really good before feeding them.
 Don’t peel them and observe if your guinea pig is eating around the skin.
 If he is, then they probably hate the skin, so peel it the next time.

-If your guinea pigs doesn’t like zucchini altogether, don’t think he is out of the ordinary.
+If your guinea pig doesn’t like courgette altogether, don’t think he is out of the ordinary.
 Guinea pigs have different tastes, just like humans, so it is just a personal preference.